codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-htmx-application-to-production.md

 ## View Application

 After restarting the capsule, the application will now be ready to be viewed.
-Click the "Live Website" link at the top of the capsule tab and you should see your deployed application.
+Click the "URL" link in the "Config" tab and you should see your deployed application.

 ![Deployed App](../assets/deployment/flask-htmx/flask-htmx.png)